mahmednabil109/msa-notes/ugly_command_pattern/README.md

      }
 }
 ```
-Here both `SwitchOffCommand` & `SwtichOnCommand` encapsulate their actions and the `UglyRemote` need not to know any thing about `LampDevice`.
+Here both `SwitchOffCommand` & `SwtichOnCommand` encapsulate their actions and the `UglyRemote` does not need to know any thing about `LampDevice`.
 The code that will use the UglyRemote might be like this:

 ```java
 LampDevice lamp = new LampDevice();